fedemahf/ragemp-gamemode-roleplay/README.md

 - Build: `npm run build`.
 - Copy, move or symlink the `node_modules` folder and the folders inside `dist` into the root directory from the server.
 - Run the server.

-## Fork differences from the original repo
-- Updated build scripts.
-- Removed mail confirmation on register and login.
-- Improved SQL security and fixed errors on register.
-- Modified password hashing algorithm from AES-256 to PBKDF2 with SHA-256.
-- Added salt in user passwords.
-- Added `dotenv-webpack` plugin for database configuration outside the repository.

 ## See also
 - [fedemahf/docker-ragemp](https://github.com/fedemahf/docker-ragemp) - Simple Docker container for RAGE Multiplayer